sendgrid/docs/source/API_Reference/SMTP_API/suppressions.md

 To specify which groups to display on the Manage Preferences page of an email, add the group IDs to the X-SMTPAPI header of an SMTP message, or in the x-smtpapi parameter of a [mail.send API call]({{root_url}}/API_Reference/Web_API/mail.html).
-If the asm_groups_to_display header is omitted, your default groups will be shown on the Manage Preferences page instead.
+If you omit the asm_groups_to_display header, your default groups is shown on the Manage Preferences page instead.

 {% warning %}
 You can specify up to 25 groups to display.